 Of course whatever your status - ham or listener - nobody will probably never visit you to check if you are well tuned on a ham band or on the frequency of an AM broadcasting station, or the fact that you record or not some "prohibited" military communications for your personal usage.
 We do not belong to a policy state yet and the authorities rely on your self-control and your sense of responsibilities.

-As SWL you are also allowed to install a directive antenna in respect with the rules edicted by your municipality administration or your householder, but you cannot buy a transceiver, a linear amplifier or a SWR-meter, what 'd mean that you intend to emit although you do not hold an full privilege license.
+As SWL you are also allowed to install a directive antenna in respect with the rules edicted by your municipality administration or your householder, but you cannot own a transceiver, a linear amplifier or a SWR-meter, what 'd mean that you intend to emit although you do not hold a license.

-At last, to exchange QSLs with licensed hams you need of an SWL callsign to ask to your P&T national administration or to the equivalent telecommunication ministry.
-Then join your national radio association to get their magazine and the QSL service "via buro" and be a member of your nearest radioclub to share your passion with other amateurs and exchange your QSLs.
+At last, to exchange QSLs with licensed hams you need a SWL callsign to ask to your Ministry of Communications or equivalent.
+Then join your national radio association (Cf. IARU list) to get their magazine and the QSL service "via buro".
+You can also become member of your nearest radioclub to share your passion with other amateurs and exchange your QSLs via this local radio club.
 If this activity interest you I suggest you to read my other pages dealing with amateur activities.

 Unfortunately - or hopefully depending on your point of view - to use the amateur service as defined below and transmit on the air, you must succeed examinations dealing with the regulation, radioelectricity and, in some countries with the Morse code, to become a full privilege licensed amateur radio.
 At only this condition you can work this ham calling CQ DX and practice many other activities on the air.

 This exciting activity is open to all people, including kids (from 13 years old in Belgium), without the least discrimination.
 Depending on the country you live in, you will have to pass one or more examinations, some more or less difficult to succeed, but all countries try to align their difficulty level.